hmsayem/alumni-api/README.md

     "title": "Blog Post 2"
 }
 ```
-> The request will update the title of the specified blog post.
+> This request will update the title of the specified blog post.
 Server will deny the request if the author of the blog post is not same as the logged in user.
 ##### Delete blog post
 ```http